 Please help before I drive myself mad!!!!!

 At the heart of the issue, this sort of thing stems from your own fears.
-Now I only have limited information, but in past situations like this women have told me it stems from fear that he might have feelings for her or that he’s not totally over her.
+Now I only have limited information, but in past situations like this women have told me it stems from the fear that he might have feelings for her or that he’s not totally over her.
 Fear that she might do something to screw up your relationship with him.
 Fear that she might take advantage of him (and you want to protect him from that.)

 While these are all legitimate fears, remember that they are your fears and therefore your responsibility in terms of handling them.